1ightray/Group4/README.md

 Analysis Period: 1 Month due to limitations of data

 # Project Goal
-To analyze the impact of Newsapi word analysis on Crypto Prices based on Sentiment Analysis of hashtags and specific infleuncers
+To analyze the impact of Newsapi word analysis on Crypto Prices based on Sentiment Analysis, logistic regression and random forest classifier the prediction model extra library that'll be used is Pytorch and this was chosen because it includes many models similar to class such as NLP and LSTM
+For LSTM window size 7 will be chosen for the crypto price instead of the norm of a 5 day window size for stocks

 Description
 The first notebook gathers crypto prices and saves it into a csv file in order to be careful of the news api limits.